megnergit/Bertelsmann_CloudArchitect_U1/README.md

 deploy slots share one/more VM diagnostics, backup also on same VM
 5 Apps on 5 VMs => scales simultaneously
-'Isolated' : app is resorce intensice/scale independently/in other geo
+'Isolated' : app is resource intensive/scale independently/in other geo
 Scale up: change plan. can scale down as well. a few seconds Scale out: number of VM. < 30 (Isolated.
 VM <100)
 Autoscaling: VM instance-base.
 Scale-out (OR).
 Scale-in (AND)